What Is Epstein-Barr Virus?

 - Suck on lozenges or ice pops, or gargle with warm salt water, to make your sore throat feel better.

-No vaccine can protect you against the EBV virus.
-The best way to avoid catching it is to stay away from anyone who has mono.
+Right now, the best way to avoid the virus is to stay away from anyone who you know is infected, and especially someone who has mono.
+Try these EBV prevention tips:

 When to See Your Doctor